1red0/eMag_hero/README.md

 # eMag_hero
-To play just run this command in the console: php index.php

 The story
 Once upon a time there was a great hero, called Orderus, with some strengths and weaknesses,